 We wish our lives were always one-for-one in terms of input and output, but that’s simply not true.
 Understanding this is key to understanding how the 80 20 rule really works.

 It’s a matter of focusing on what’s giving you the most in your life for little of your time.

 Going back to the few examples I’ve presented above, consider this:

 - If two start-ups you invested in are making it big, focus on having a more direct hand, and see if you can help them prosper more.

 - If 20% of sales reps are giving you 80% of your sales, focus on rewarding those and keeping their spirits high and motivated.

-These scenarios can go on and on but the idea is to place your efforts on the 20% that is actually making the difference in your life.
-Another term that’s good to know is the diminishing marginal benefit.
+These scenarios can go on and on, but the idea is to place your efforts on the 20% that is actually making the difference in your life.
+Another term that’s good to know is the diminishing marginal utility.

 Pareto didn’t come up with this one, but the law goes as follows: each extra hour of effort or worker will add less “oomph” to your finished results.